thomasloven/lovelace-auto-entities/README.md

 - `unique:` Whether to remove duplicate values after filtering and sorting.
 Set to `true` to remove exact duplicate entries.
 Set to `entity` to remove entries with the same entity id.
 Default: `false`.
 - `sort:` How to sort the entities of the card.
 Default: `none`.
 See [Sorting entities for details](#sorting-entities)
 - `card_param:` The parameter of the card to populate.
 Default: `entities`.
+- `card_options:` Map of options to apply to entity when passed to card.

+### Entities

+Entites have the following special option:

+Special options:

+- `options:` Map of options to apply to entity when passed to card.
+This gets merged with `card_options`.

 ### Filters